Tensors and Spinors in de Sitter Space: Embedding Methods for Tensor Fields

 The formalism of this paper avoids the necessity of choosing a coordinate patch.
 However, we make use of the planar patch to make our construction explicit and prove some coordinate independent results in \cref{sec:Spinor}, while \cref{app:Global} contains the specialisation of our methods to global coordinates.

 More generally, local coordinates $x^{\mu}$ chart coordinate patches on the slice, providing a map $X^{A}(x^{\mu})$.
 From this map, we can unfold the machinery of differential geometry of a submanifold, albeit greatly simplified since the ambient space is flat \cite{bruhat:1982}.
 One can define frame-fields $e_{\mu}{}^{A} \equiv \pdv{X^{A}}{x^{\mu}}$, which defines the push-forward of ambient tensors to the slice.
-For instance, the induced metric takes the form $g_{\mu\nu}=\eta_{AB}e_{\mu}{}^{A}e_{\nu}{}^{B}$.
-For planar coordinates, this gives an intrinsic metric
+For instance, we can recover the planar metric

+Note that, to simplify notation, the lower case indices of the slice are all $SO(1,d)$ tangent space indices, and are therefore contracted with the Minkowski metric.
+To recover the spacetime quantities these should be contracted with the ordinary tetrad (as opposed to the ``frame field'' we have just defined).
 Though the use of specific coordinates is practically necessary to perform computations intrinsically, the main advantage of the embedding picture is that for almost all computations, we do not need to choose a specific parameterisation.
 One can work only with embedding objects, which are in one-to-one correspondence with local objects on the slice.